Preserving Your Vision From the Silent Thief of Sight

 The key to preserving your eyes from glaucoma is having regular eye exams.
 During your eye exam, we’ll use comprehensive technologies to search for glaucoma symptoms.
 From here, we can tailor a management plan to best suit your needs.

 Most types of glaucoma can occur when your intraocular pressure (IOP) rises over time, but some versions of glaucoma may not affect your IOP at all.
 To ensure we get a full picture of your eye health, we’ll examine your optic nerve and measure your IOP levels.

-Sphinx Eye Care uses trusted tonometer technology like the iCare handheld tonometer and the Goldmann applanation tonometer.
-Both of these devices measure your IOP levels by gently pressing a small probe against your eye surface, calculating the resistance to measure your IOP levels.
+Sphinx Eye Care tests IOP with the iCare handheld tonometer and the Goldmann applanation tonometer.
+Both devices gently press a small probe against your eye surface, calculating the resistance to precisely measure your IOP levels.